Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/System-Requirements.md

 Feature availability can vary slightly between pipelines, so review the [feature differences](FeatureModel_en.md) document to confirm which features are supported in your target pipeline.

+The use of linear color space is strongly recommended.